-Actuarial Investigation as at 30 June 2014 and subsequent events
+Actuarial Investigation as at 30 June 2017 and subsequent events

-- 2.8 The report on the actuarial investigation as at 30 June 2014 concluded that the experience of the COM plan over the three years to 30 June 2014 had been favourable.
-During the three years to 30 June 2014 additional employer contributions were made and investment returns were higher than expected.
-The COM plan was in a satisfactory financial position. - 2.9 We understand that City of Melbourne has contributed in accordance with our recommendations (refer Section 7) - 2.10 Under the assumptions adopted in the last actuarial investigation the employer contributions were expected to be more than required to meet funding requirements, and following discussions with City of Melbourne and Vision Super, we recommended that Vision Super consider whether a lower risk investment strategy was appropriate.
+- 2.8 The report on the actuarial investigation as at 30 June 2017 concluded that the experience of the COM plan over the three years to 30 June 2017 had been favourable.
+During the three years to 30 June 2017 investment returns were higher than expected.
+The COM plan was in a satisfactory financial position. - 2.9 We understand that City of Melbourne has contributed in accordance with our recommendations (refer Section 7). - 2.10 Under the assumptions adopted in the last actuarial investigation the employer contributions were expected to be more than required to meet funding requirements, and following discussions with Vision Super we recommended they consider whether a lower risk investment strategy was appropriate.
+We also recommended a possible contribution holiday be considered.
 Subsequent to the actuarial investigation a lower risk investment strategy was adopted (refer Section 4). - 2.11 We also recommended that the Board consider a plan to reduce the exposure to illiquid assets in the COM plan to zero over time given the maturity of the plan and the possibility of large benefit payments.
-It is very important that other assets within the Fund continue to act as liquidity provider for the COM plan.
-The illiquid assets have not reduced materially over the three years to 30 June 2017 and this remains a recommendation of this actuarial investigation. - 2.12 We also recommended that Vision Super review the insurance policies, and update where necessary, to ensure it is satisfied that any self-insurance is not material.
-These recommendations were partially implemented, however there is still an element of self-insurance within the COM plan.
-Please refer to Section 8. - 2.13 There have been no amendments to the COM plan benefits since 30 June 2014. - 2.14 There have been no legislative changes or changes to benefits that have materially impacted on the funding of the COM plan.
-Legislative changes announced in the 2016 Federal Budget are now law but are not expected to materially impact the funding of the COM plan. - 2.15 Experience has been favourable since 30 June 2014 as shown by improved funding indices (refer to Section 6).
+The illiquid assets have reduced over the three years to 30 June 2020.
+Nonetheless, this continues to remain a consideration of this actuarial investigation. - 2.12 We also recommended that Vision Super review the insurance policies to ensure it is satisfied that any self-insurance is not material.
+There is still an element of self-insurance within the COM plan.
+Please refer to Section 8. - 2.13 There have been no amendments to the COM plan benefits since 30 June 2017. - 2.14 There have been no legislative changes or changes to benefits that have materially impacted on the funding of the COM plan. - 2.15 Experience has been favourable since 30 June 2017 as shown by improved funding indices (refer to Section 6).